Pope Leo XIII: In sound recording and film

 Leo XIII was the first pope whose voice was recorded.
 The recording can be found on a compact disc of Alessandro Moreschi's singing; a recording of his praying of the Ave Maria is available on the web.
 He was also the first pope to be filmed by a motion picture camera.
 He was filmed in 1898 by inventor W. K. Dickson, and blessed the camera while being filmed.
 The video contains three segments: the pope on a throne, the pope arriving in a horse-drawn carriage, and the pope taking a seat on a bench.
-Born in 1810, he might also be the earliest-born known person to appear in a film.
+Born in 1810, he may also be the earliest-born known person to appear in a film.

 In the 2024 film Cabrini, Pope Leo XIII is depicted by Giancarlo Giannini in several scenes offering his support to Mother Cabrini for her mission in the United States in 1889 and thereafter.